kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 <img src="/assets/Yahoo Finance_SP500 dataframe head.png" alt="S&P 500 Initial Import">
 <!-- height="200"  style="width: 100%" -->

-After loading in the S&P 500 data, you'll see that I inspect the head and tail of the dataframe, as well as condense the dataframe to only include the Adj Close column.
+After loading in the S&P 500 data, you'll see that I inspect the head and tail of the dataframe, as well as condense the dataframe to only include the ``Adj Close column``.
 The difference between the adjusted close and the close column is that adjusted close reflects dividends.
 When a company issues a dividend, the stock price will adjust down by the size of the dividend per share, as the company is distributing a portion of the company's earnings.
 For purposes of this analysis, you will only need to analyze this column.
 I also create a dataframe which only includes the S&P's adjusted close on the last day of 2017 (start of 2018); this is in order to run YTD comparisons of individual tickers relative to the S&P 500's performance.

 In the below code, you create an array of all of the tickers in our sample portfolio dataframe, and then write a function to read in all of the tickers and their relevant data into a new dataframe (this is the same approach you took for the S&P500), but it is applied to all of the tickers.